chanlinna/W10-Graph-Traversal/README.md

 Vertex 4: [0, 3]

 ## DFS Traversal Process and Results
-### DFS Recursive Approach:
+### DFS Iterative Approach:
-- Traversal Process: DFS begins at the start vertex (vertex 0).
-The algorithm explores each branch as deeply as possible before backtracking.
-It processes vertex 0, then recursively explores all neighbors of vertex 0, and continues down until no unvisited vertices remain in that branch.
-The algorithm backtracks and continues exploring any unvisited neighbors of previously visited vertices.
+- Traversal Process: DFS starts at the given vertex (vertex 0).
+The algorithm uses a stack to explore each vertex iteratively.
+Initially, vertex 0 is processed, and all its unvisited neighbors are pushed onto the stack.
+The algorithm then pops vertices from the stack one by one, processes them, and pushes their unvisited neighbors onto the stack.
+This continues until all reachable vertices are visited.
+The stack ensures that the algorithm explores as deeply as possible in each branch before backtracking to previously visited vertices.

 - Result: The DFS traversal for this graph starting from vertex 0 is:
 0 4 3 1 2